Can the human body be used to generate energy like in "The Matrix", if possible without turning into batteries with a tube in the back?

 How many kWh of energy come from the human body?

-In the film Matrix there is mention of 25000 BTU (British thermal Unit).
-The equivalent is about 7 kilowatts now, and that seems a bit over the top.
+In the movie Matrix there is mention of 25000 BTU (British thermal Unit).
+The equivalent is about 7 kilowatt hours, which seems like a bit of an exaggeration.
 Indeed it is.
-According to other studies, the amount of energy produced by the human body is between 0,07 and 0,11 kWh: it depends on the state of wakefulness or sleep.
+According to other studies, the amount of energy produced by the human body is between 0,07 and 0,11 kWh: it depends on the waking or sleeping state.

-That said, let's take a look at 5 examples of technology that draws energy from the human body.
+That said, let's take a look at 5 examples of technology that derives energy from the human body.

 ETRI, Energy from body heat

 A team of researchers is looking for ways to use human body heat to generate energy.
-The team of the Electronic and Telecommunications Research Institute (ETRI) in South Korea hopes this study will revolutionize wearable technologies.
+The team from the Electronics and Telecommunications Research Institute (ETRI) in South Korea hopes this study will revolutionize wearable technologies.

-He created a light and flexible thermoelectric generator that uses the temperature difference between the "hot" air coming from the body and the surrounding air to generate electricity.
-The module is 5cm wide and 11cm long and could be used as a generator shape for another wearable technology in the future.
-"When a special structure is attached to the thermoelectric device, a temperature difference occurs between the skin and the structure, mimicking the dynamics of the sweat glands.
+He created a lightweight, flexible thermoelectric generator that uses the temperature difference between “hot” air from the body and the surrounding air to generate electricity.
+The module is 5cm wide and 11cm long and could be used as a form of generator for other wearable technology in the future.
+“When a special structure is attached to the thermoelectric device, a temperature difference occurs between the skin and the structure, mimicking the dynamics of sweat glands.
 This basic technology is called biomimetic heat sink.
-It increases the efficiency of the thermoelectric module five times that of conventional products, maximizing energy efficiency ".
+It increases the efficiency of the thermoelectric module five times that of conventional products, maximizing energy efficiency".
 Initial tests of the device were able to generate 35 microwatts per square centimeter.
 This is about 1,5 times higher than other studies on similar technologies made in the USA.

 Energy from the sweat of the human body